-Some of the most common sports that lead to back and neck pain, either through spontaneous injury or aggravation of an existing condition like herniated disc, bulging disc, or spinal stenosis, include the following:
+Some of the most common sports that lead to neck and back pain, either through spontaneous injury or aggravation of an existing condition like a herniated disc, a bulging disc or spinal stenosis, include the following:

 Becoming sedentary to prevent back pain or to mitigate existing pain is not a good idea.
-Immobility will only decrease circulation, muscle mass, immune function, endorphin levels, and cardiovascular function.
-Rather, choose activities that are challenging but that do not place undue stress on the vertebrae, intervertebral discs, facet joints, and muscles of the spine.
-Low-impact activities include yoga, Pilates, cycling on a recumbent stationary bike, using an elliptical trainer instead of jogging, muscle-building with resistance bands, and exercise ball therapy.
+Immobility will only decrease circulation, muscle mass, immune function, endorphin levels and cardiovascular function.
+Rather, choose activities that are challenging but do not place undue stress on the vertebrae, intervertebral discs, facet joints and muscles of the spine.
+Low-impact activities include yoga, Pilates, cycling on a recumbent stationary bike, using an elliptical trainer instead of jogging, muscle-building with resistance bands and exercise ball therapy.

-If you would like to explore conservative, non-operative pain relief methods while you take part in activities, work with your doctor to design a plan that includes hot/cold compresses, pain medication, steroid injections, and behavior modification.
+If you would like to explore conservative, non-operative pain relief methods while you take part in activities, work with your physician to design a plan that includes hot/cold compresses, pain medication, steroid injections and behavior modification.
 Never embark on a plan of diet and exercise without your physician’s supervision.